lineality/definition_behavior_studies/README.md

 We can communicate across different locations with different setting-location-items for projects.
 We can communicate between different setting-location-items for projects.
-We can communicate using tools in a project-context for coordination and decision making. (votes in elections/polls/surveys/questionnaires/planning-meetings) ?
+We can communicate using tools in a project-context for coordination and decision making, including tasks, processes, and steps. (votes in elections/polls/surveys/questionnaires/planning-meetings)
 We can communicate through externalized-project space.
 (We can communicate across modular, scaled, break-down build-up, protocols and methods.)
+We can communicate across Signal Processing types and Instruction Management types.
 We can communicate across networks.

+We can recognize past problems.
 We can understand a spectrum of disinformation and clarification-of-information.
 We can implement sustainable solutions.
+We can implement sustainable productivity.
 We can prevent future problems.
 We can reverse damage from past problems.
 We can learn from the past.
 We can collect data.
-We can ratchet forward (towards project completion) using methods that work. (opposite of https://en.wikipedia.org/wiki/Muller%27s_ratchet)
+We can ratchet forward (towards project completion) using methods that work. (~opposite of https://en.wikipedia.org/wiki/Muller%27s_ratchet)